Maria Franciszka Kozłowska: Independence

-In November 1906, only a month prior to the excommunication from the Catholic Church, the Russian government granted the movement official status in the part of Poland under its control.
-Cynical motives may have played a part: a split in the Polish Roman Catholic Church, the tsarist officials realized, could help foster a split in manifest Polish nationalism as well.
+In November 1906, only a month prior to the ex-communication from the Catholic Church, the Russian government granted the movement official status in the part of Poland under its control after the October Manifesto granting everyone freedom of religion and so a split in the Polish Roman Catholic Church (her enemies supported the idea that could help foster a split in manifest Polish nationalism as well).
 Having already been in touch with the Union of Utrecht of the Old Catholic Churches, the Mariavites were invited to attend their 1909 Congress in Utrecht, at which Kowalski was elevated to the rank of bishop, granting him the power of the apostolic succession.
 In 1912, the Mariavite church gained full recognition as a legal denomination in the Russian partition of Poland.
 They had already begun work on their own cathedral in Płock, the Temple of Mercy and Charity.
 They had as many as 50,000 to 60,000 adherents distributed over sixteen parishes and increased further during World War I. At its probable peak in 1917, the church may have had up to 160,000 adherents.

 In 1918, Kozłowska revealed the contents of her final vision.
 The following year, two years prior to her death, the Mariavites adopted the name, Old Catholic Mariavite Church.